farag2/Sophia-Script-for-Windows/README.md

 - Create a Windows cleaning up task in the Task Scheduler;

-- Create a task in the Task Scheduler to clear
+- Create tasks in the Task Scheduler to clear
   - %SystemRoot%\SoftwareDistribution\Download
   - %TEMP%
 - Unpin all Start menu tiles;